 From a user standpoint, the interesting thing is that we don’t generally remember the specific features of a place that affect our experience of it.
 Like all good design, successful streets appear to simply work.
 In other words, we don’t remember how places look — we remember how they feel.

-The response to the experience of a place is an instinctive human reaction, and has no moral value, but its effect on the overall success or failure of a place is significant.
+The response to the experience of a place is an instinctive human reaction, and has no moral value, but its effect on the overall success or failure of a space is hugely significant.
 Does it feel good to be there?
 This elusive goal is part of what makes successful planning and design such a challenge.

-When was the last time you had a long conversation about how much you loved the decorative crosswalks or the specially-picked lampposts, or whatever design feature it is, that you saw on a trip somewhere?
+When was the last time you had a long conversation about how much you loved decorative crosswalks or the specially-picked lampposts, or whatever design feature it is, that you saw on a trip somewhere?
 Did those details really stick in your mind, or was it something else, something almost undefinable, that made you love being there?

 Design works in support of improved function as well as of experience.
 And ultimately, the experience of a place is what comes to define it.
 What are some of the places that have the best feel?
 What design elements do you think contribute to this?